cpcwood/psql-backup-s3/README.md

 ### Linux cron

-cron is a time-based job scheduler built into Linux which is used to run processes on the system at scheduled times.
+cron is a time-based job scheduler built into Linux which runs processes on the system at scheduled times.

 #### Config

 The backup script gets its configuration from environment variables.
 The variables required can be seen in [```templates/psql-backup-s3.env```](/templates/psql-backup-s3.env).

-cron jobs do not inherit the same environment as a job run from the command line, instead their default environment is from ```/etc/environment```, read more about why in [this IBM article](https://www.ibm.com/support/pages/cron-environment-and-cron-job-failures).
-Therefore, the environment variables required for the backup script's config need to be loaded specially in the job definition.
+cron jobs do not inherit the same environment as a job run from the command line.
+Instead, their default environment is from ```/etc/environment```, read more about why in [this IBM article](https://www.ibm.com/support/pages/cron-environment-and-cron-job-failures).
+Therefore, load the environment variables required for the backup script in the job definition.

 One way to do this <i>source</i> a shell script using the ["dot" command](https://tldp.org/LDP/abs/html/special-chars.html#DOTREF) in the crontab.

-First create the script containing the environment exports, example in [```templates/psql-backup-s3.env```](/templates/psql-backup-s3.env).
+First, create a script exporting the required environment variables, example in [```templates/psql-backup-s3.env```](/templates/psql-backup-s3.env).

-Since it contains credentials, ensure it can only be read by the crontab user:
+Since it contains credentials, ensure the only the crontab user can only access it:

 ```sh
 chmod 700 psql-backup-s3.env
 ```

-It can then be sourced before the backup job in the crontab as shown below.
+It can then be sourced before the backup job in the crontab, as shown below.

 #### Create the cron Job

 Add a new cron job using crontab.
 The job should periodically load the environment variables and then run the backup script.
-For example, to run the backup daily at 3.30am:
+For example, to run the backup daily at 3.30 am:

 ```sh
 crontab -e